-Most Bulbous plants can thrive under deciduous trees providing they are given an annual mulch.
+Most Bulbous plants can thrive in the shade of deciduous trees providing they are given an annual mulch.

 These Shrubs will grow under high, broken or deciduous canopies.

-Perennial plants that tolerate and will grow in shade
+Perennial plants that tolerate shade and will grow in shade.

 Plants for planting in woodland (under trees) and hedgerow